 Perched high on Mount Doi Suthep is Wat Phra That Doi Suthep, a magnificent Buddhist temple draped in gold, also known as Doi Suthep Temple, the holiest temple in northern Thailand and one of the most sacred temples in Chiang Mai Province.
 Wat means temple in Thai.

-An enormously popular destination, Wat Doi Suthep hosts thousands of tourists and pilgrims each day.
-Its popularity is well-merited, and the temple grounds are expansive enough that you won’t mind sharing the experience.
-In fact, the panoramic views from the mountain’s peak across the city and countryside below are so breathtaking that you might not even notice the crowds at all.
+Wat Phra That Doi Suthep is a popular destination, attracting tourists and pilgrims every day.
+Its popularity is well deserved, and the temple complex is so vast that you won’t mind sharing the experience.
+In fact, the panoramic view from the top of the mountain over the city and the land below is so breathtaking that you may not even notice the crowds.

 Many local Thais pay homage to the Buddha image during Visakha Buchaa Buddhist Holiday.

-At The Bottom of the Mountain
+At The Entrance of the Temple

 Across the street from the temple, there are a number of delicious food stalls where you can grab a bite to eat before visiting the monastery.
 Options like Pad Thai, Tom Yung Kung, and even sweets like ice cream and cookies are available to keep you going.

 An abundance of souvenirs is aligned among the stalls offering gifts that can last a lifetime.
 Handmade jackets, shirts, pants, wooden frogs, and mini statues are just a few of the many popular items you can find.

 Look out for the immense golden Buddha statue that stands next to the entrance of the temple.
 It can be reached via a separate path and makes an ideal photo opportunity to preserve the memory of your trip to Doi Suthep Mountain.